dgroomes/jshell-playground/README.md

 🚀 `jshell` to the rescue!

-This project showcases a simple setup for using `jshell` with a few libraries (including [Jackson](https://github.com/FasterXML/jackson)) and with a small set of application source code files. `jshell` is awesome!
+`jshell` removes all of those requirements and enables a beginner programmer to start learning and exploring Java without all the fuss!
+Start with the `basic/` sub-project (NOT YET IMPLEMENTED).

 ### Learn about `jshell`

 The JDK Enhancement Proposal that introduced `jshell` is the best place to learn the "what" and "why" about it: <http://openjdk.java.net/jeps/222>.

-To learn the "how", see <https://docs.oracle.com/en/java/javase/14/jshell/introduction-jshell.html#GUID-630F27C8-1195-4989-9F6B-2C51D46F52C8>.
+To learn the "how", see the [*Introduction to JShell* article](https://docs.oracle.com/en/java/javase/14/jshell/introduction-jshell.html#GUID-630F27C8-1195-4989-9F6B-2C51D46F52C8).

 Some highlights from the JEP page include: